 The only treatment for ligaments is Prolotherapy

 This is where ligament restoration is key to stopping pain from progressing into more advanced arthritic conditions or requiring joint replacement.
 Regenerative Injection Treatments such as H3 Prolotherapy, including the use of stem cells or PRP, is the only treatment available that is geared to stimulate your own body to repair and tighten ligaments.
 It is like sending back the full crew of workers to complete a job that was left undone.
 If the project is big enough, they may need to work for a few days, just like with Prolotherapy, the ligament repair happens over a few treatments.
 Prolotherapy is the ideal alternative to surgery for spine and joint pain, and can be used on nearly every joint.

 Prolotherapy stimulates long-lasting repair, not just helps symptoms

 In summary, you need to take chronic pain seriously.
 It can actually have tragic life-altering consequences.
 We see patients in our office every day who regret not receiving comprehensive treatment sooner because they became unable to work or care for themselves and their household without excruciating pain, or took so many pain medications that they are addicted.
 Receiving H3 Prolotherapy sooner rather than later can help prevent further degeneration and cartilage cell death.
-The looser a joint becomes, the more likelihood of injury to other joint components such as meniscus, cartilage or labrum.
+The looser a joint becomes the more likely an injury will occur to other joint components, such as the meniscus, cartilage, or labrum.
 Considering the kinetic chain, treating sooner rather than later can also prevent one inured area from becoming two injured areas.
-It is also easier to regenerate mildly degenerated area compared to a severely degenerated area which should result in less visits and quicker return to full activity happy and pain free!
+It is also easier to regenerate a mildly degenerated area compared to a severely degenerated area which should result in fewer visits and a quicker return to full activity happy and pain-free!